wavefrontHQ/docs/pages/doc/ingestion_policies.md

   Shows the total usage out of the committed usage.

+* **Month Over Month Change**

+  Shows a comparison res the current month with the previous month.

 * **Hourly Usage**

   Shows the hourly PPS.
 The red line represents the commit level.
 If the hourly usage exceeds the committed rate with more than 5% for a given month, you will incur overage charges.

-* **Month Over Month Change**

-   Shows a comparison res the current month with the previous month.

-* **Last 12 Months Usage**

-  Shows your billed usage over the last year.
-The red line represents your commit level.

-In the **Optimize Usage** section of the dashboard, you can see a list of charts that lets you investigate further which accounts contribute the most and which are the top increasing metrics, so that you can investigate usage patterns.
+In the **Optimize Usage** section of the dashboard, you can see a list of charts that lets you investigate further which accounts contribute the most, what is the usage by ingestion source and ingestion type, so that you can investigate usage patterns.

  ![Usage summary per ingestion policy](images/usage_summary_per_policy.png)